 Island Chill Photography Tips

+Photography on tour boats, speed boats, and other pleasure craft can capture action and landscapes that we don't see from land, which makes them a unique summer (or warm-weather) photo adventure.
 Most charter groups carry multiple cameras on their cruise or whenever they book us as a venue for commercial, photoshoot or music videos and many send CDs of their trip for us to enjoy.
-In looking through these, I notice some simple ways to improve the shots of these wonderful memories…
+By following a few simple principles, you'll get even better images and keep both you and your camera safe in the process.

 If you have a new camera or one you haven’t used in several months, take a little time before your trip to check out your equipment.
 Be sure to test your batteries if you use them and pack plenty of extras so you don’t get caught without!
 If you have a wide-angle lens, be sure to take it along — It will be great for those interior shots.
 Finally, know the electrical current on your yacht (110V or 220V) and be sure to pack an adaptor if need be.